DigBioLab/de_novo_binder_scoring/README.md

 ```

 ⚠️ **Note**: This repo requires [PyRosetta](https://www.pyrosetta.org/downloads), which requires a license for commercial use.

-⚠️ **Note**: Some code blocks of this repo require enviroments and licenses to run the structure predictions tools - these blocks are marked in the `example_run.sh` script
+⚠️ **Note**: This repo requires enviroments and licenses to run the structure predictions tools - these blocks are marked in the `example_run.sh` script.

 ---